-Each Humboldt State University auxiliary organization (e.g., Humboldt State University Advancement Foundation, Humboldt State University Sponsored Programs Foundation, Humboldt State University Center, and Humboldt State University Associated Students) may create its own policies and procedures.
-All new and modified policies must be communicated to the University president prior to implementation.
-Auxiliary organization policies and procedures must not conflict with University Policies as well as Federal and State laws, rules, and regulations and California State University policies and executive orders and memoranda.
+Each Humboldt State University auxiliary organization (e.g., Humboldt State University Advancement Foundation, Humboldt State University Sponsored Programs Foundation, Humboldt State University Center, and Humboldt State University Associated Students) may create its own policies and procedures.- All new and modified policies must be communicated to the University president prior to implementation.
+Auxiliary organization policies and procedures must not conflict with University Policies as well as Federal and State laws, rules, and regulations and California State University policies and executive orders and memoranda.- and must be consistent with University policy.